ddnexus/pagy/pagy-on-docker/README.md

 docker-compose up pagy-cypress
 ```

 That will run all the tests with the built in `electron` browser in headless mode and print a report right on the screen.
-It will also create a video for each test file run in the `test_js/cypress/videos`.
-That will be useful in case of failure, showing you exactly what was on the page of the browser during the whole process.
+It will also create a video for each test file run in the `test/e2e/cypress/videos`.
+In case of test failures you will also have screenshots images in `test/e2e/cypress/screenshots` showing you exactly what was on the page of the browser at the moment of the failure.

 #### Open Cypress